What is Kerosene Poisoning?

 - Confirm that the airways are protected; also, ensure breathing and the presence of pulse

-- If exposure of the eye has occurred, then wash thoroughly with copious amounts of water.
-Any paint on skin may be washed away
+- If exposure of the eye has occurred, then wash thoroughly with copious amounts of water

-- Unless instructed by a healthcare professional, DO NOT induce vomiting in the affected individual
+- Unless instructed by a healthcare professional, DO NOT induce vomiting in the affected individual.
+There is a high risk for vomit getting into the respiratory tract that may result in severe complications and lung damage

 - Following an ingestion of the substance, immediately give water to drink